ocell/mapsy/README.md

 ## Usage

-The Mapy library is designed to be simple to use.
+The Mapsy library is designed to be simple to use.
 The following sections provide examples of how to create a map with different layers.
 Note that in almost all cases you would have to add an attribution layer to the map.
 For example, if you use OpenStreetMap tiles, you would have to add the OpenStreetMap attribution to the map.
 This is not done automatically!

 ### Creating a simple Map